teamxiv/growbot-help/instructions.md

 ## Set up HTTPS

+HTTPS is required for service workers and other web features (like camera access) to work correctly.
+You **must** set up HTTPS.

+1. Follow the installation instructions here: https://certbot.eff.org/lets-encrypt/debianstretch-nginx

 ## Verify everything works

-1. `https://api.growbot.tardis.ed.ac.uk` should say "404 Not Found" and nothing else.
-HTTPS should work correctly.
+1. In your browser, `https://api.growbot.tardis.ed.ac.uk` should show a HTML webpage containing exactly "404 page not found" in the source, and nothing else.
+Your browser should not complain about HTTPS.
-1. `https://growbot.tardis.ed.ac.uk` should have the landing page.
+1. In your browser, `https://growbot.tardis.ed.ac.uk` should have the landing page.
 Click `Register` and test out registration.
+Your browser should not complain about HTTPS.
 1. If registration works correctly and you are logged in, everything is working correctly.